Undergraduate Course

 • GCSE: Mathematics C/4.

-• A-levels: BBB - BBC or 120 - 112 UCAS tariff points from a minimum of 2 full A-levels, including B in Biology (or equivalent).
-Acceptable A-level equivalents are Chemistry and Life and Health Sciences.
+• A-levels: BBB - BBC or 120 - 112 UCAS tariff points from a minimum of 2 full A-levels, including B in Biology, Chemistry, Human Biology or Life and Health Sciences.
 Please note we are unable to accept A-level Applied Science to meet the Biology (or equivalent) requirement.

 • BTEC: DDM - DMM or 120 - 112 UCAS tariff points from a minimum of the equivalent of 2 full A-levels.
 The acceptability of BTECs is dependent on subject studied and optional units taken - email ugquery@essex.ac.uk for advice.